mzivic7/pi-btconf/README.md

 ## Usage
 Pair raspberry pi with second device.
 Connect button to GPIO pin 3 and gnd.
 To start pi-btconf, push button twice under 0.5 seconds.
-This will also terminate pi-btconf if it is previously started.
+This will also terminate pi-btconf if it is previously started and turn off bluetooth.
 Pi-btconf will turn on bluetooth if it is off.

 On second device any terminal that communicates over bluetooth RFCOMM protocol will work.
 There are many apps designed for android bluetooth RFCOMM (like [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm)).
-"terminal" function will work only with suitable terminal emulator on second device (for android, example: [rfterm](https://github.com/hxxr/rfterm)).

 ## Features:
  - Swich on / off script and bluetooth on button double-press
- - Run terminal (WIP)
+ - Setup terminal over bluetooth RFCOMM
  - List saved networks
  - Scan for available networks
  - Set WLAN interface